 Xanthe Somers (b.
 1992 ZW) was born and went to school in Harare, Zimbabwe.
-She graduated from Michealis School of Fine Art, UCT in Cape Town in 2015, majoring in printmaking - she went on to be awarded a grant to study a MA Postcolonial Culture and Global Policy at Goldsmiths, University of London which she completed in 2020 with distinction.
-Her work has gravitated towards large scale installation and sculptural forms and she defines herself as a contemporary ceramic sculptor.
-Somers's current practice deals with creating functional domestic objects- to try and reimagine the everyday.
-Through a sense of play, the hope is to challenge the prevailing ideas of the ‘normal’.
-The bright colours, the exaggerated shapes and the over-sized pieces mock the circus that is our day-to-day.
+She graduated from Michealis School of Fine Art, UCT in Cape Town in 2015- she went on to be awarded a grant to study a MA Postcolonial Culture and Global Policy at Goldsmiths, University of London which she completed in 2020 with distinction.
+Xanthe Somers's practice is informed by the politics of aesthetics, and more significantly how the colonial history in Zimbabwe continues to manipulate aesthetic values.
+Her work as a ceramic sculptor looks at reimagining everyday life and examining the subtle treason of objects.
+Through a sense of play, bright colours, mocking tone and exaggerated shapes, the artist tries to challenge the prevailing ideas associated with normalcy, beauty and refinement which have been manipulated by the Christian-Colonial gaze fixed strongly on southern Africa.

-Current solo show titled A Vocabulary For Ghosts at First Floor Gallery in Victoria Falls, Zimbabwe: https://www.firstfloorgalleryharare.com/xanthe-somers-a-vocabulary-for-ghosts-viewing-room.html
+2021 A Vocabulary For Ghosts, Solo show at First Floor Gallery, Victoria Falls, Zimbabwe